anhtudo1209/Code-Battle-Arena/backend/exercises/008-multiples-of-three/problem.md

 # Multiples of Three

-Write a program that prints all multiples of 3 from 3 to n using a for loop.
+Write a program that prints all multiples of 3 from 3 to n.

 ## Input
+A number n

 ## Output
-prints all multiples of 3 from 3 to n using a for loop.
+All multiples of 3 from 3 to n.

 ## Sample Input
 30